sheremetyev/texts.js/README.md

 -----------

-Text format produced and recognized by texts.js is similar to Markdown but is more general.
-It is not tied to generation of HTML.
-The purpose of Text format to represent a structure that can be published in any format (provided that the format offers enough of expressive means).
-The major differences from Markdown
+Text format produced and recognized by texts.js is similar to Markdown but is not tied to the generation of HTML.
+The purpose of Text format to represent a structure that can be published in any text format.
+The major differences from Markdown are:
-are:

 -   no support for inline HTML,

 -   explicit format definition (in form of PEG grammar),

--   single markup for each style.
+-   one variation of markup for each style.

 The following paragraph styles are supported: